-Considering Clarity When Buying a Diamond Earring
+Considering Clarity When Buying Diamond Earrings

 Clarity is all about any blemishes or birthmarks in the diamond.
 But as these diamonds are going to be on your ears, no one is going to notice any slight inclusions, even if they are close to your earlobes.

 The GIA Clarity Scale contains 11 grades.
 The lowest grades are also the most common.
-These are VS (very slightly included), SI (slightly included) and I (included).
+These are VS (very slightly included), SI (slightly included), and I (included).